 Answer: The Integrated Science Curriculum (ISC) was designed originally for those top scientists who would probably end up in doctorate programs, earning their PhDs.
 However, several pre-meds have done the program and applied to medical school successfully.
 We would advise you to take the full Organic Chemistry sequence (CHM 303-304) in addition to the bit of orgo you're taught in ISC.
 Everything else - math, physics, bio, general chem. - is covered sufficiently to count for medical school requirements.
-It is simplest that you stick with the ISC for the full 3 years, since stopping out after one year isn't really in the spirit of the program and it also makes things a little more complicated when we explain your transcript to medical schools.
+It is simplest that you stick with the ISC for the full two years, since stopping out after one year isn't really in the spirit of the program and it also makes things a little more complicated when we explain your transcript to medical schools.
 But, of course, if you are struggling in the ISC, then by all means come see us and we'll talk about your options - it is possible to leave the program after one year if need be.
 Hope that clarifies - good luck!

 Question: I noticed there’s a new Organic Chemistry class offered through ISC – can I take this to fulfill medical school pre-requisites?